aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOC to XLS</h2>

+Converting a DOC file to XLS format is a common requirement for many Python developers.
+It is often needed to convert a document to a spreadsheet format for further analysis or to make it easier to share with other users.
+XLS files are also more secure than DOC files, as they are less prone to corruption and can be password protected.

-For a Python developer, who is trying to add a DOC to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for DOC to XLS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help automate the process of converting a DOC file to XLS.
+It is a full package of various APIs dealing with different formats, including DOC, XLS, HTML, and more.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting a DOC file to XLS is mainly in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET is a powerful and reliable solution for converting DOC files to XLS.
+It is easy to use and provides a fast and efficient way to automate the conversion process.
+Furthermore, it is a cost-effective solution that can help developers save time and money.

 {{% /blocks/products/pf/feature-page-summary %}}